-This section provides a validation of our technique on real world data from Seekda.
-We conduct experiments in which we assess the precision and recall of our trained classifier.
+This section provides a validation of our technique on real world data from Seekda to assess the precision and recall of our trained classifier.

-Methodology: We carried out our experiments on three stages.
-In the first one, the trained classifier is applied on the training corpus $\mathcal{T}$ and its output is compared with the tags given by Seekda users (obtained as described in Section 3.1).
+Methodology: We conducted two different experiments.
+In the first one, the trained classifier is applied on the training corpus T and its output is compared with the tags given by Seekda users (obtained as described in Section 3.1).
 After having conducted the first experiment, a manual assessment of the tags produced by our approach revealed that many tags not assigned by the user seemed highly relevant.
-This phenomenon has also been observed in several human evaluations of Kea [16,17], that inspired our approach.
+This phenomenon has also been observed in several human evaluations of Kea (Jones and Paynter, 2001; Jones and Paynter, 2002), that inspired our approach.
 It occurs because tags assigned by the users are not the absolute truth.
 Indeed, it is very likely that users have forgotten many relevant tags, even if they were in the service description.
-To show that the real efficiency of our approach is better than the one computed in the first experiment, we perform a second experiment.
-In this experiment, we manually augmented the user tags of our corpus with additional tags we found relevant and accurate by analyzing the WSDL descriptions of the services.
-In the final experiment, we enriched the user tags as well as our automatically extracted tags with semantically related tags using WordNet.
+To show that the real efficiency of our approach is better than the one computed in the first experiment, we perform a second experiment, where we manually augmented the user tags of our corpus with additional tags we found relevant and accurate by analyzing the WSDL descriptions of the services.

 Evaluation: Figure 6 (left) gives results for the first experiment where the output of the classifier is compared with the tags of Seekda users, while in Figure 6 (right), enriched tags of Seekda users are used in the comparison (curated corpus).
 In this figure, our approach is called ate (Automatic Tag Extraction).
 To clearly show the concrete benefits of our approach, we decided to include in these experiments a straightforward (but fairly efficient) technique.
-This technique, called tfidf in Figure 6, consists in selecting, after the application of our textmining techniques, the five candidate tags with the highest tfidf weight.
+This technique, called tfidf in Figure 6, consists in selecting, after the application of our text-mining techniques, the five candidate tags with the highest tfidf weight.